planksourav/Learn-Python/README.md

 - Python is one of the easy language to learn and communicate with hardware and make your job done.

 - There are five implementations of the Python language—CPython, Jython, IronPython, Stackless, and PyPy.
+- The Python interpreter is a program that runs the Python programs you write.

 # Learn-Python

  ### What we are going to learn